How to Consolidate Your Credit Card Debt: 5 Simple Ways

 Two balance transfer cards to consider are:

-• Mortgage refinance: Refinancing a mortgage essentially lets the homeowner get a new mortgage loan to replace the original one.
-This is often done to reduce the existing interest rate and lower the monthly mortgage payments.
+• Mortgage refinance: Refinancing a mortgage lets the homeowner get a new mortgage loan to replace the original one, or they can take out a second mortgage loan.
+This is often done to reduce the current interest rate and lower the monthly mortgage payments.
 But it can also be done to consolidate or pay off other debts.
-Refinancing is usually best for those who have great credit, stable income, and equity in the home.
+Refinancing is usually best for those with great credit, stable income, and equity in the home.
+Note that a second mortgage will leave you with two monthly payments: your current mortgage and the new loan.

 • Home equity loan: This is a type of loan that lets the homeowner borrow money against the equity in their home.
 The money can then be used for nearly anything, from home renovations to debt consolidation.
 These loans usually have a fixed interest rate and come with monthly payments.

-• HELOC: A HELOC also uses home equity, but the limit is based on things like debt-to-income ratio and credit score.
+• HELOC: A HELOC also uses home equity, but the limit is based on the debt-to-income ratio and credit score.
 These often have variable interest rates.
-They also have a set draw period in which the borrower can use the available money as needed.
+They also have a set draw period where the borrower can use the available money as needed.
 Once the draw period ends, the borrower must then start making payments until the balance reaches zero.

 Defaulting on payments could put you at risk of foreclosure, so keep this in mind.
 Also, mortgage loan rates are currently high.
-For example, the national average for a 30-year fixed refinance loan is 5.70% APR.
+For example, the national average for a 30-year fixed refinance loan is more than 7% APR.
 The higher the APR, the higher the cost of the loan.

-Debt settlement is a way to get debts reduced to a lower amount than what was originally owed.
-The process is usually handled by a for-profit debt settlement company.
+Debt settlement is a way to reduce debts to a lower amount than originally owed.
+A for-profit debt settlement company usually handles the process.

 With debt settlement, the company will contact any creditors and try to negotiate with them.
 As they do this, the borrower may be asked to stop making payments on the accounts.
 Instead, they will begin making monthly payments into a secure account.
 Once they’ve paid the agreed-upon amount, the company will then use that money to pay off the creditors.

-The entire process takes two to three years on average.
-When successful, the borrower can reduce what they owe by up to 50% after agency fees.
+The entire process takes two to four years on average.
+When successful, the borrower can reduce what they owe by an average of 30% after fees.

 Debt settlement does come with some downsides, though, including: